happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 The author of RoR, [DHH][dhh], said he built this to fight against java for programmers happiness, productiveness, and more importantly freedom.
 Freedom is sexy, thus RoR over java is a natural choice for me.

+More importantly I think, when you want to get your feet wet in a now area, it is more than wise to find a group of smart people you can join.
+I already knew some of these people even before I joined the RoR community.
+So now even RoR is not the best web framework on this planet, it's still great for me to get access to these nice guys to guide my way.
+Otherwise, I would simply get lost in the vast ocean of concepts, like html, css, restful design...

 ## Is it a right decision?